renswilderom/renswilderom.github.io/like.md

 [**Ingrained**](https://www.callumrobinson.org/ingrained){:target="_blank"}

 This audiobook, also available in print, tells the memoir of Callum Robinson, a woodworker based on Scotland’s east coast.
-Robinson reflects on his path, from crafting pieces for local families to making bespoke creations for renowned luxury brands.
+Robinson reflects on his path, from crafting pieces for local families to how he started creating bespoke pieces of carpentery for luxury brands.